Old Karate in Modern Kata

 At that split second he is vulnerable to a cavity strike to the arm pit.
 The nukite fired from your right hand is designed to penetrate that narrow opening, and to penetrate more than a fist could.

-The arm pit is a body structure which offers unprotected access to the chest cavity with no muscle or bone to protect it, when the arm is up.
+The arm pit offers unprotected access to the chest cavity with no muscle or bone to protect it, when the arm is up.
 This is one reason why we train to keep the elbows in and shoulders down on the first half or “compression” phase of most techniques.

 The nukite can be interpreted this way in Pinan Shodan.
 There it can naturally be followed with a muscle seizing technique, most likely applied to the pectoral muscle adjacent to the cavity.
 The kata has this technique followed with a hip throw, stepping 270 degrees, rotating left.